s106062339/DM_case1/README.md

         we also prepared the requirements for quick environment setup.

-    It is recommend to have at least 1 GPU to run the experiment.
+    It is suggested to have at least 1 GPU to run the experiment.
 In "requirement.txt", we have:

     torch==1.9.1